 NOTE!
-We are still closed to submissions for the forseeable future, as we get Issues 7 and 8 out the door.
-Help us get Issue 7 out the door with our kickstarter!
+We are still closed to ALL submissions for the forseeable future, as we get Issue 7 out the door.

 Reading for Issue 9

 Our dictionary defines literature thus: written works, esp. those valued for form and style.
 And that is what we are looking for—form and style, though be sure there's substance as well.
 Any genre, including literary or mainstream, is acceptable.
 We don't back away from a fight—if your work screws with convention, breaks rules, makes demands of the reader, then we're equal to the challenge.
 Just please, by whatever you hold dear, give us some prize at the end of the fight.

 (Non-fiction)—Are you going to tell us something we already know?
 Or something we don't care about?
 Forget it.
 If you have something new to say, something that rocks the boat, challenges conventional thinking, we're ready.
 Political, topical, contentious—we can handle it.
 But don't vent.
 Get off your soap-box.
 Make your point, but do it intelligently.
 The key words here are research and balance.

 If you're doing an interview and we haven't heard of the interviewee, why should we care what they have to say?
 Make us.
 And if we have heard of them, make them open up, tell us something we didn't already know.

 Make something our readers will remember, make something they'll tell a friend about.

 We want to feel there is reason behind every stroke yet we want craftsmanship as a vehicle for the expression, not the other way around.

 Stop me.
 Make me linger over the image.
 Break my heart.
 Make me angry.
 Inspire me to write a story, a letter.
 Show me something I've seen before, but open my eyes to it.